 Gehazi served Elisha, but could not get the power of God.
 Instead, he got Naaman’s leprosy, because his heart was not right.
 Unlike his master, Elisha, who was focused on getting the double portion of the spirit of Elijah, and got it, Gehazi was after material gain (2 Kings 5:20-27).

-The Shunamite woman accessed the power of God for a miracle baby and the restoration to life of the baby when he died, because of her regard for Prophet Elisha (2 Kings 4:8-37).
+The Shunamite woman, because of her regard for the Prophet Elisha, accessed the power of God for a miracle child and the restoration of the child to life later when he died (2 Kings 4:8-37).
 She was also spared the agony of a seven-year famine and her land was restored to her when she returned after the famine (2 Kings 8:1-6).

 11. Laying of hands, anointing with oil, and transfer of the anointing through handkerchief to the sick, especially those who are not physically present.
 In the New Testament, there are instances where the power of God was accessed through the laying of hands and the use of emblems.
 It is still possible today to access the power of God through these today if one is led by the Spirit of God.
 However, care must be taken not to use emblems to replace God or the Bible in people’s lives.
 They should not be seen as a magic wand.
 There has been much criticism of this because of the abuse by some people and the wrong motive of people who often introduce unscriptural practices because of money.